State of Washington Classified Job Specification

 Facilitates regional and cross regional teaming within technical disciplines;

-Coordinates training of inspectors and agents in the technical aspects and in licensing, certification and legal compliance requirements;
+Coordinates training of contractor compliance or boiler inspectors or industrial relations agents in the technical aspects and in licensing, certification and legal compliance requirements;

 Maintains lines of communication between regional and technical resources, and across regional boundaries, to ensure consistency and minimize duplication of service;